Fast & FunBox HD

 Dino Saluzzi, one of Argentina's tango music masters, has been building his legacy since the mid-1980s.
 His accordion-like bandoneon defines Argentina's tango music.
 Saluzzi has explored many paths—paths along which he has rarely travelled more than once, despite some common threads.
 This rare, vibrant and intense performance is an intimate collaboration with Charlie Mariano (saxophone) and Wolfgang Dauner (piano) and features music ranging from tango and classical music to international favorit

-• DJAZZ Portrait: Waylon
+• DJAZZ Portrait: SummerJazz Leiden

 These portraits of artists, concerts and festivals give a good impression of the jazz world.
 Both famous and less famous jazz artists will give a new insight in their life.
 DJAZZ asked them why they wrote that special song, what was the first record they bought and what is his or her most precious musical memory.
 The festival portraits are beautiful reports filmed at the most special jazz festivals and concerts.
 They revive the memory of the festival, the music and the experience.